kleineluka/backlace/README.md

 ---

-> *Remember that time when I told you to relax?
-You need some inner-#!&$&%!-peace!*
+> *High heels, cute face, all the boys, they want a taste~*

 Backlace 🎀 is a versatile anime (also called "toon", "cel shaded", or "npr") shader for Unity and VRChat.
-You will find that Backlace is packed with a wide range of features- from anime character shading, to screen-space rim lighting, to procedural glitter.
+Backlace is packed with a wide range of features- from anime character shading, to screen-space rim lighting, to procedural glitter.
 Get started with a single click for a typical fully-lit anime character or dive deep into the advanced settings like Pathing and Refraction! (─‿‿─)♡

 ## Features 🌈
 - **Core Features:**